Quench Dynamics in Holographic First-Order Phase Transition: Phase separation

-with $p=1.285364$.
-As shown in Fig. \ref{fig:ps_supercool_energy}, the system quickly converges to a critical state at early times and remains in this state for a prolonged period.
+{where the perturbation amplitude $p=1.285364$ is chosen to be slightly larger than the threshold $p_{*}$ required for the dynamical transition.
+The value of the threshold $p_{*}$ depends on the specific form of perturbation.
+We find that perturbations to the horizon can effectively reduce the value of the threshold.
+Therefore, compared to the form (\ref{eq:10}), the term $(1-z)^{2}$ is absent here}.
+As shown in Fig. \ref{fig:ps_supercool_energy}, the disturbed system quickly converges to a critical state at early times and remains in this state for a prolonged period.
 Eventually, the nucleus grows and leads to the formation of the low-energy phase, culminating in the phase-separated state.
 As the initial energy of the system, in this case, is higher than that of the spontaneous dynamical transition, the ratio of space occupied by the high-energy phase to that occupied by the low-energy phase in the final state is naturally greater than that observed in the spontaneous dynamical transition, as depicted in Figs. \ref{fig:energy_final} and \ref{fig:scalar_final}.

 Remarkably, the system displays a critical behavior similar to that observed in gravitational collapse and scalarization phenomena during this process.
 Specifically, there exists a threshold $p_{*}$ at which the system just stays in the critical state.
 For supercritical parameter $p>p_{*}$, the system undergoes a dynamical transition, and otherwise, the system returns to a homogeneous state.
 For $p$ near $p_{*}$, the system is attracted to the critical state and remains in this state for a duration satisfying